DeepLearnI/demo-project/TUTORIAL.md

 $ python experiment_management/submit_jobs.py
 ```

 That's it!
-We're now using the full capacity
+Foundations is now using the full capacity
 of available compute resources to explore our architecture and
 parameter space by training 20 models
 concurrently.
 The jobs will now be deployed and run in the background.